-EUROBUS – Towards an EURopean OBservatory of the invasive calanoid copepod Pseudodiaptomus marinUS
+EUROBUS – Towards a EURopean OBservatory of the non-indigenous calanoid copepod Pseudodiaptomus marinUS

 The main goal of EUROBUS is to define the present state of the European invasion by P. marinus and the identification of future perspectives in studies focusing on this species.
 In particular, the meeting would represent a forum through which monitoring in real time the evolution of the distributional range of this species in European waters, relating its spreading to the different potential means of introduction and environmental conditions in the invaded environment.